Graduate Certificate in

 - Analyse complex clinical problems using critical thinking, evolved reasoning informed by national and international best practice guidelines

-- Discuss legal, ethical and cultural concepts related to providing holistic health care in a safe and cohesive critical care environment
+- Discuss legal, ethical and cultural concepts related to providing holistic healthcare in a safe and cohesive critical care environment

 - Evaluate critical care leadership and mentoring processes which enable dissemination of knowledge, enhancement of skills and participation in collaborative research and lifelong learning